satyarajreddy/satyarajreddy/README.md

 # Hi, I'm Satyaraj Reddy Nandi! 👋

 I'm a dedicated **Software Development Engineer** with **4.5+ years of experience** building scalable, high-performance cloud-native applications and data pipelines.
-I recently completed my tenure as a Software Engineer at **Amazon Web Services**, where I helped develop highly available, secure services—from RESTful Go APIs, distributed systems, and AWS cloud infrastructure.
-I hold a **Master’s in Information Systems (Big Data & Analytics)** from *Georgia State University* and expertise in technologies like **Python**, **Go**, **AWS Cloud Services**, and **distributed systems**.
-I thrive in designing robust backend architectures and enjoy contributing to data science and machine learning projects.
-I love tackling complex problems and continuously learning new technologies.
-I thrive in collaborative environments and enjoy sharing knowledge with the community in my spare time.
+I'm currently an SDE-II in the **Microsoft Security org**, where I contribute to secure authentication platforms and incident response automation.
+Previously, at **Amazon Web Services**, I developed highly available, secure services powering AWS Security, from RESTful Go APIs to distributed AWS cloud infrastructure.
+I hold a **Master’s in Information Systems (Big Data & Analytics)** from *Georgia State University* and have delivered at scale with **Python**, **Go**, **AWS**, and **distributed systems**.
+I thrive tackling complex problems in collaborative teams and enjoy sharing knowledge with the technical community.

 ---